kirederik/angular-multiselect-typeahead/README.md

 Download the necessary files as you wish:

-* with Bower: $ bower install angular-multiselect-typeahead
+* with Bower: `bower install angular-multiselect-typeahead`
 * Cloning this repository

 ## Dependencies